Event research Mexico National Football Team vs. Paraguay National Football Team

 Websitemiseleccion.mx

-The Mexico national football team (Spanish: Selección de fútbol de México) represents Mexico in men's international football and is governed by the Federación Mexicana de Fútbol (English: Mexican Football Federation).
-It has been a member of FIFA since 1929 and a founding member of CONCACAF since 1961.
-From 1946 to 1961, it was a member of NAFC, the former governing body of football in North America and a predecessor confederation of CONCACAF, and also a member of PFC, which was a unified confederation of the Americas.
+The Mexico national football team (Spanish: Selección de fútbol de México) represents Mexico in men's international football, which is governed by the Federación Mexicana de Fútbol (English: Mexican Football Federation) founded in 1927.
+It has been an affiliate member of FIFA since 1929 and a founding affiliate member of CONCACAF since 1961.
+Regionally, it is an affiliate member of NAFU in the North American Zone.
+From 1946 to 1961, it was a member of NAFC, the former governing body of football in North America and a predecessor confederation of CONCACAF, and also a member of PFC, the former unified confederation of the Americas.

-It is one of eight national teams[a] to have won two of the three most important global football competitions that are recognized and endorsed by FIFA (World Cup, Confederations Cup, and Olympic football tournament), having won the 1999 Confederations Cup[4] and the 2012 Olympic football tournament.[5]
-Although Mexico is under the jurisdiction of CONCACAF, the national team was invited since 1993 to participate in the Copa América, which is CONMEBOL's top continental competition, finishing runners-up twice (1993 and 2001), and obtaining third place in three editions.
+It is one of eight nations[a] to have won two of the three most important global football competitions that are recognized and endorsed by FIFA (World Cup, Confederations Cup, and Olympic football tournament), winning the 1999 Confederations Cup[4] with the senior team and the 2012 Olympic football tournament[5] with the under-23 team.

 3. ^ "Mexico's World Cup Soccer History". eljalisco.com.
 Archived from the original on 29 June 2017.
 Retrieved 15 June 2017.